jetpks/neon/README.md

 Neon is a software collection and configuration that allows you to use something like a Raspberry Pi to act as an AirPlay target.

+## Stage One is functional

+Stage one just resizes your root partition

+## Stage Two is non-functional

+Not even tested yet.

 ## Dirty Note